Builder codes

 • The approval action must be signed by the user's main wallet, not an agent or API wallet.

-• A future order can include a builder parameter with the builder address and the fee amount.
+• A future order can include a builder parameter with the builder address and the fee amount, which cannot exceed the approved maximum.

 • The official docs describe the fee amount in tenths of basis points, so a value of 10 equals 1 basis point.